em-systemstech/Senior-Data-Engineer-Tech-Task/README.md

 5. [ ] **Documentation**: A clear README.md that explains setup, execution, any assumptions made, and any other information you would include in a README.

 ## How To Submit Your Solution
-Branch this repository following named using this format `applicant-[yourGithubUsername]`, e.g. user `john-smith` should create a branch `applicant-john-smith`.
+Branch this repository following this format `applicant-[yourGithubUsername]`, e.g. user `john-smith` should create a branch `applicant-john-smith`.
 Commit your changes to your branch, and send a pull request to the main branch.
 We will review your submission and get back to you with our feedback.

 Good luck!